Yo-kai Watch: Anime

 An anime television series based on the game, produced by OLM, aired from January 8, 2014, to March 30, 2018, in Japan and began airing on Disney XD on October 5, 2015.
 It is more comedic in tone, and has several segments per episode, with most focusing on Nathan "Nate" Adams solving problems caused by mischievous Yo-kai.
 Some episodes have a "Mini-Corner" featuring one of the main Yo-kai.
 The English theme song is sung by Jeff "Swampy" Marsh, best known as one of the creators of the fellow Disney show Phineas and Ferb.
 To help promote the series for its sister network, Disney Channel aired a special preview episode on December 18, 2015.

-On April 7, 2015, Level-5 unveiled a promotional video for the series' second season, which premiered in July 2015.
+On April 7, 2015, Level-5 unveiled a promotional video for the anime series' second season, which premiered in July 2015.
 The second season features a new protagonist named Hailey Anne Thomas and her Merican Yo-kai companion Usapyon, as well as new models of the Yo-kai Watch called "Yo-kai Watch Model U" and "Yo-kai Watch Dream".
-The third season premiered on January 4, 2017 and entered a Blasters Arc in July.
-In February 2018, a sequel anime series called Yo-kai Watch Shadowside started airing after the original anime series ended on March 31, 2018, with its first two episodes broadcast as an hour-long special on April 13, 2018.
+The third season premiered on January 4, 2017, and entered a Blasters Arc in July.
+In February 2018, a new anime series and follow-up to the Yo-kai Watch Shadowside: Oni-ō no Fukkatsu film called Yo-kai Watch Shadowside started airing after the original anime series ended on March 31, 2018, with its first two episodes broadcast as an hour-long special on April 13, 2018.
 The series lasted for 49 episodes, ending on March 29, 2019.

 A revival series known as Yo-kai Watch! ran from April 5, 2019, to December 20, 2019, in Japan.
-It is a continuation of the original anime series that introduces new Yo-kai while serving as a sort of prologue to the fourth film, as Nate receives the "Yo-kai Watch Arcane Model K", which resembles "Yo-kai Watch Arcane" used by Summer Adams and Tate Adams in Shadowside.
-While mostly based on the original series, it features elements from Shadowside, such as the Yo-kai Arks and the Shadowside Tribes.
+It is a sequel to the original Yo-kai Watch anime series that introduces new Yo-kai while serving as a sort of prequel to the Yo-kai Watch Shadowside: Oni-ō no Fukkatsu film, as Nate receives "Yo-kai Watch Arcane Model K", which resembles "Yo-kai Watch Arcane" used by Summer Adams and occasionally Tate Adams in Shadowside.
+While mostly based on the original series, it features elements from Shadowside, such as the Yo-kai Keystones and the Lightside and Shadowside forms.